Skip to main content

 Merchant Accounts

-If you need to accept credit/debit card payments in person or online, you probably need a merchant services account.
-Retailers, restaurants, food trucks, and online stores typically need this type of account, but service-based businesses can also benefit.
+If you accept card or mobile payments — in person or online — you'll need a merchant services account.
+Retailers, restaurants, food trucks, and online stores all need one; service businesses with card-paying clients usually do too.

 Look for merchant accounts that integrate with point-of-sale (POS) systems, have robust security protocols, and incorporate tools like invoicing and payment portals.